 Instant gratification is in the palm of your hand with the new DJI Spark and new Quickshot camera modes.
 Four autonomous flight modes are just a tap away, getting you those epic selfie drone videos without having to learn how to fly.

 Update: There is a new flight mode for the DJI Spark, it’s an extension of the Panoramic shot option called Sphere.
 Admitting that this is not, technically, part of the Quickshot suite of flight modes, it offers the same level of autonomy.

-Have I sold you on DJI Quickshot yet?
-No?
 You want to learn more before you buy your Spark compact drone?
 Well of course you do.